Bonus Tracks on 2009 re-issue:

 The songs were about hard drugs, disillusionment, misogyny and inner-city depression.

-Based on the success of Cold Fact, an earlier Rodriguez album, Coming From Reality, was released in South Africa under the title, After The Fact.
+Based on the success of Cold Fact, an earlier Rodriguez album (actually his second album), Coming From Reality, was released in South Africa under the title, After The Fact.
 After a fairly short time it was deleted by the record company and disappeared.

 Even the fate of Rodriguez is unclear and no one seems sure what has happened to him.